abilandz/PH8124/Lecture_7/Lecture_7.md

 ```bash
 wait
 ```
 With the above syntax, the execution of the main script will wait until all jobs running in the background are terminated.
-This feature is extremely neat on multicore machines: Whenever your script is facing some CPU intensive task, that task can be split across multiple processes, and then each process can be sent independently to the background:
+This feature is extremely important on multicore machines: Whenever your script is facing some CPU intensive task, that task can be split across multiple processes, and then each process can be sent independently to the background:

 ```bash
 commandInput1 &